-Note: prices are similar at most dive school on Lembongan, expect to pay around 1 million rupees for 2 dives as a certified diver.
+Note: prices are similar at most dive schools on Lembongan, expect to pay around 1 million rupiahs (€65/$68) for 2 dives as a certified diver.

 Make a day trip to Nusa Penida

 Nusa Penida is absolutely breathtaking!
-We took a small boat from Lembongan to Nusa Penida in the morning, rented a scooter at Toyapakeh and drove around the island the entire day.
+We took a small boat from Lembongan to Nusa Penida in the morning, rented a scooter at Toyapakeh, and drove around the island the entire day.

-We visited Broken Beach, Angel’s Billabong, Kelingking Beach, Pura Paluang, Bana Cliff, Tembeling Forest and Pura Puncak Mundi.
+We visited Broken Beach, Angel’s Billabong, Kelingking Beach, Pura Paluang, Bana Cliff, Tembeling Forest, and Pura Puncak Mundi.

 There is no fixed schedule, boats leave when there are enough people.
 It only takes around 15 minutes to get across.

 Watch the sunset

-On Nusa Lembongan you can see both the sunrise as well as the sunset!
-I’m usually too lazy to get up for sunrise, but we got a beautiful sunset in the evening.
+On Nusa Lembongan, you can see both the sunrise as well as the sunset!
+I’m usually not out of bed early enough to catch the sunrise, but we got a beautiful sunset in the evening.

 Important note: we stayed on Nusa Lembongan for 3 days (2 nights).
-In hindsight it would have been better to stay another night.
+In hindsight, it would have been better to stay another night.

 In fact, if I could do it again I would store my big luggage on Nusa Lembongan for a day and spend two days (and one night) on Nusa Penida!

 I would have loved to see the Manta Rays again, or perhaps even a Mola Mola…

-Where to stay on Lembongan: Shipwreck Point Inn
+Where to stay on Lembongan: Nata Homestay

-Air conditioning and free WiFi (not very stable or fast, but worked most of the time).
-The owner is very accommodating and helped us rent a scooter.
-He also gave good advice about the boat to Nusa Penida.
-I would have loved to stay longer!
+There was air conditioning and free WiFi (not very stable or fast, but worked most of the time).
+The friendly owner gave us some useful advice about the boat to Nusa Penida.

 How to get to Nusa Lembongan

-From Sanur there are many fast boat services to Nusa Lembongan and Nusa Penida.
-Usually there is one boat departing in the morning and one in the afternoon.
+From Sanur, there are many fast boat services to Nusa Lembongan and Nusa Penida.
+Usually, there is one boat departing in the morning and one in the afternoon.

-We bought a round trip ticket from the Sri Rejeki boat company and paid 350.000 rupees per person.
+We bought a round trip ticket from the Sri Rejeki boat company and paid 350.000 rupiahs per person.
 I honestly don’t know what the actual price is, I guess it depends on your bargaining skills…

 The Sri Rejeki boat was in good condition and the crew handled our luggage with care.
 The boat departed only 15 minutes late, which for Asia is exactly on time;-).

-On Nusa Lembongan we were brought to our hotel by the Sri Rejeki tuktuk and on the day of our departure we were picked up from the hotel as well (included in the ticket price).
-Altogether it was a smooth boat transfer!
+On Nusa Lembongan, we were brought to our hotel by the Sri Rejeki tuk-tuk and on the day of our departure, we were picked up from the hotel as well (included in the ticket price).

-Day 6-8: Things to do around Sebatu
+Day 6-8: Best things to do around Sebatu

 Live like a local with Duara Travels